ImageMagick/Usage-Markdown/color_mods/index.md

 ### Duotone Effect {#duotone}

 A 'duotone' is a printing method where you mix the grayscale of an image (black ink) with some other color to produce a better result, with a limited budget or printing equipment.
-For example the reason all the old photos you see today have a sepia-tone look about them, is because sepia-tone inks survived and did not deteriorate, or fade with time.
+For example, the reason all the old photos you see today have a sepia-tone look about them, is because sepia-tone inks survived and did not deteriorate, or fade with time.
 Other 'black and white' images formats faded into uselessness.
 See the [Sepia Tone Operator](#sepia-tone) above.